 |8 %||3 628.07 €|

 The amount of the pension paid depends on two criteria: the worker's permanent disability severity rating and their salary before the accident.
 This is a life-long pension and is paid until the disabled worker's death.

 For an actual disability rating of 70%, for example, the adjustment applied will be as follows:

-When an accident at work or occupational disease results in the death of the employee, some of the employee's dependants may be entitled to a survivor's pension.
-Such dependants include:
+When an accident at work or occupational disease results in the death of the employee, some of the employee's dependents may be entitled to a survivor's pension.
+Such dependents include:

-The amount of pensions paid to all survivors combined may not exceed 85% of the annual salary on which they were determined (where applicable, the amount of each pension is lowered proportionally.
+The amount of pensions paid to all survivors combined may not exceed 85% of the deceased person's annual salary.
+Where applicable, the amount of each pension will be lowered proportionally.